Sadickachuli/climate-change-chatbot/README.md

 The deployed streamlit chatbot is located at: https://climate-cbot.streamlit.app/

 ### **Performance Metrics**
-The chatbot was trained using a pre-trained Transformer model fine-tuned on a domain-specific dataset.
+The chatbot was trained using a pre-trained Transformer model fine-tuned on the domain-specific dataset above.
 Below are the key performance metrics from the training process:

 | Epoch | Precision | Recall  | Accuracy | Loss  |
 |-------|-----------|---------|----------|-------|